 We don’t allow children under 15 YOA to accompany exhibitors during setup, the expo itself or at close-down.
 If you wish to bring a child under 15 YOA please ask our permission first.
 You will need to guarantee that your child will not run around or disturb other stallholders in any way.

 Stall prices vary according to the venue.
-Check the booking form for the expo you wish to attend for up-to-date information.
+Check the expo booking page for up-to-date information.